ThingSet/thingset.github.io/docs/spec/v0.6/transports/can.md

 In order to acquire real-time measurement values, a 16-bit timestamp (unsigned int) can be appended to the CBOR-encoded value.
 The timestamp contains the 16 least significant bits of the microcontroller's system clock in milliseconds.
 It is a rolling counter and restarts at 0 after an overflow.
 The timestamp cannot be used to determine the absolute time of a measurement, but the time difference between subsequent measurements.
 This is important to obtain correct sampling of time-series data if higher priority messages cause a delay of the data delivery on the bus.

 The maximum length of the value and the optional timestamp is defined by the maximum data section size of the CAN frame (8 bytes for classic CAN).

+When transmitting multi-frame packetized reports (type `0x1`), the first byte of the data section of the CAN frame contains a sequence number.

 ## Network management